cnwangjihe/dwarfexport/README.md

 you to debug using info you have recovered in IDA even when you cannot connect the IDA debugger.

+**This fork ports it to IDA 7.5.**

 Usage
 -----

-Pre-compiled copies of `dwarfexport` are available in the `bin` folder of this project.
-Just add these files to your IDA `plugins` folder (plx and plx64 for linux, plw and p64 for windows) and you will have a new option "Edit->Plugins->Export Dwarf Debug Info".
-Click this and select a folder for the output.
+Pre-compiled copies of `dwarfexport` are available in the `prebuild` folder of this project (Windows only).
+Just add these files to your IDA `plugins` folder and you

+will have a new option "Edit->Plugins->Export Dwarf Debug Info".
+Click this and

+select a folder for the output.

 The plugin will generate two files in the output directory.
 One will be a `.c` file with the decompiled functions from the Hexrays decompiler.
 The other is a `.dbg`